Pinduoduo Inc. (PDD) Stock Price and Analyst Predictions

 HSBC Securities gave a rating of “Buy” to PDD, setting the target price at $93 in the report published on August 30th of the previous year.

-Volatility was left at 3.80%, however, over the last 30 days, the volatility rate increased by 3.47%, as shares sank -8.68% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +0.62% upper at present.
+Volatility was left at 4.14%, however, over the last 30 days, the volatility rate increased by 5.26%, as shares surge +0.06% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +11.82% upper at present.

-During the last 5 trading sessions, PDD fell by -10.41%, which changed the moving average for the period of 200-days by +111.94% in comparison to the 20-day moving average, which settled at $90.75.
-In addition, Pinduoduo Inc. saw 5.13% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, PDD rose by +10.36%, which changed the moving average for the period of 200-days by +95.69% in comparison to the 20-day moving average, which settled at $90.28.
+In addition, Pinduoduo Inc. saw 15.90% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for PDD